vl4ds/Documentation/device-type-developers-guide/simulator-metadata.rst

 Using the IDE simulator, we can model the behavior of the device without actually requiring a physical device.

-On the right-hand side of the IDE, after you install a device-type handler, you'll see the simulator.
-The image below is the simulator seen after installing the "Z-Wave Switch" device-type handler (available via the "Browse Device Templates" menu).
+On the right-hand side of the IDE, after you install a device handler, you'll see the simulator.
+The image below is the simulator seen after installing the "Z-Wave Switch" device handler (available via the "Browse Device Templates" menu).

 Go ahead, try it out.
-Install the device-type handler in the IDE, and choose a virtual switch.
+Install the device handler in the IDE, and choose a virtual switch.
 Modify some of the simulator metadata as you read through this and see what happens.

 .. figure:: ../img/device-types/simulator.png

 The purpose of the simulator metadata is to model the behavior of the physical device.
-Using the simulator, we can test sending messages and commands to our device-type handler.
+Using the simulator, we can test sending messages and commands to our device handler.

-There are two types of simulator declarations to define in a device-type handler - "status" and "reply".
+There are two types of simulator declarations to define in a device handler - "status" and "reply".

 Status
 ------